HomeGuidesAPI ReferenceChangelog

 }

-Sometimes a particular zip code is serviced by several different utilities, or sometimes we got the right utility but your customer is not on the most popular tariff.
-In these cases, there is still some work to be done in setting up the tariff on the account.
+Sometimes a particular ZIP code is served by several different utilities, or we may identify the right utility but the customer is not on the most popular tariff.
+In these cases, there is still some work to do to set up the tariff on the account.

-For many customers, their zip/postcode is only serviced by one utility (in the APIs we call a utility a "load-serving entity" or "LSE" for short).
-However, our users are often surprised to find out that a large number of zip codes or postcodes are actually serviced by more than one utility.
+For many customers, their ZIP code or postal code is only serviced by one utility.
+However, our users are often surprised to find out that a large number of locations are actually serviced by more than one utility.
 The most common reasons for this are:

-• They live close to the boundary of 2 or more utility service areas (which aren’t neatly defined by a postcode or zip code).
-This typically happens where a smaller municipal power company serves next to a larger Investor Owned Utility (IOU)
+• They live close to the boundary of two or more utility service areas, which aren’t neatly defined by a ZIP code or postcode.
+This typically happens where a smaller municipal power company (MUNI) serves next to a larger investor-owned utility (IOU).

-• They live in a deregulated market such as Texas, or the UK, where they have a choice of which supplier to purchase from
+• They live in a deregulated market, such as Texas where they have a choice of which energy supplier to purchase from.

-For these customers residing in a territory with more than one utility, we'll use the Load Serving Entities endpoint to pick the right one.
+For customers in a territory with more than one utility, use the Load Serving Entities endpoint to pick the right one.

 GET /rest/public/lses?zipCode=95462&country=US&residentialServiceTypes=ELECTRICITY